 In the example above, it’s easy to calculate the cost basis.
 It’s simply the purchase price of the share, or $50.

-For equity compensation, however, there are many more factors that go into calculating the cost basis; you cannot rely on the purchase price of shares alone to determine it.
+For equity compensation, however, there are many more factors that go into calculating the cost basis.
 A combination of items may come into play, including the amount per share included as ordinary income on your W-2, the amount paid for the stock via the strike price, or both.

 The type of equity compensation you have matters, too.
-Let’s look at how cost basis can vary depending on whether you have RSUs or stock options.
+Let’s look at how the cost basis can vary depending on whether you have RSUs or employee stock options.

 Calculating the Cost Basis of Restricted Stock Units (or Awards)

-Generally speaking, receiving restricted stock units doesn’t cause a reportable tax event.
+Generally speaking, the grant of restricted stock units doesn’t cause a reportable tax event.
 A taxable event does occur when your restricted stock units vest and are no longer subject to a substantial risk of forfeiture.

-On the vest date, you can figure the value subject to taxes by using the following equation:
+On the vesting date, you can figure the value subject to taxes by using the following equation: